Excel tips and tricks (v7 Feb 2023)

 ) or change (e.g.CheckBox1 = False

 ) the value of a CheckBox control in your code, then this triggers also the UserForm_Initialize event of the form where the controls is on.
 In this case you want to close the form with hide.
+See section Progressbar for an example.

 Download the excel file to try it yourself.
 Check out sheet 'OpenForm' and UserForm3